Make sure you are visible

 If you're worried about whether your ride will be affected by a low-flying helicopter, call 0800 515 544.
 This is a freephone MoD helpline which is manned at all times and the operator will ask for the postcode of the area where you intend to ride.
 They should be able to offer you some information on whether there will be any low flying activity in your local area.

 If you are organising an equestrian event, it may be possible to have it recorded as a temporary exclusion zone for the duration of the event and the MoD are keen to discuss avoiding lessons when registered RDA lessons are taking place at RDA centres.
 Call 0845 600 7580 for more information.

 More information is available on the MoD website.

-Help raise awareness by distributing our poster and leaflet at your yard and in local tack shops.
+Help raise awareness by distributing our leaflet at your yard and in local tack shops.